On David type Siegel Disks of the Sine family: Outline of the proof of Theorem 1

-Throughout the following, we use $\widehat{\Bbb C}$, $\Bbb C$, $\Delta$, and $\Bbb T$ to denote the Riemann sphere, the complex plane, the open unit disk, and the unit circle, respectively.
-The following is the organization of the paper.
+Throughout the paper, we use $\widehat{\Bbb C}$, $\Bbb C$, $\Bbb C^{*}$, $\Delta$, and $\Bbb T$ to denote the Riemann sphere, the complex plane, the complex plane with a puncture at the origin, the open unit disk, and the unit circle, respectively.
+The following is an outline of the proof of Theorem~\ref{thm1}.